Phalcode/gamevault-docs/docs/advanced-usage/api-usage.md

 # API Usage

-The Crackpipe API is fully documented and available for use to everyone.
-With the API, you can build your own Crackpipe clients, integrate the data into progress tracking sites, and manage your libraries automatically.
+The GameVault API is fully documented and available for use to everyone.
+With the API, you can build your own GameVault clients, integrate the data into progress tracking sites, and manage your libraries automatically.

 ## Register a Separate User

-To use the Crackpipe API, it is recommended to register a separate user.
+To use the GameVault API, it is recommended to register a separate user.
 This user will be used to authenticate your API requests.
-You can do this by using the Register Form in the settings tab of the Crackpipe App.
+You can do this by using the Register Form in the settings tab of the GameVault App.

 ## API Documentation